Mycoplasma hominis Culture, Ureaplasma Culture, SOFT: XCXUG, EPIC: LAB7122, ARUP: #65031

 Physician Office/Drawsite Specimen Preparation

+Place 0.5mL (min.
+0.3mL) of fluid, swab, or tissue in UTM (Universal Transport Medium) or UVT (Universal Viral Transport).
 Arrange for transport to the Laboratory prior to specimen collection.
-Maintain specimens refrigerated (2-8°C or 36-46°F) prior to transport.
+Maintain specimens frozen (-20°C/-4°F or below) prior to transport.

 Preparation for Courier Transport